Greek Apricot Tart Recipe (Pasta Flora)

 • Cream the butter and sugar together.

-Sift the flour and whisk together the flour, baking powder, cinnamon, orange zest, and salt in a large bowl.
-Slowly add the flour mixture to the wet ingredients.
-Mix until just combined.
-Form a ball with the dough and transfer the dough to a large clean bowl.
-Cover with plastic wrap and place the dough in fridge for 20-25 minutes.
+Sift together 3 ½ cups flour, 2 teaspoons baking powder, 1 teaspoon cinnamon, 1 tablespoon orange zest, and ¼ teaspoon salt.
+Gradually add the dry ingredients to the wet ingredients and mix until just combined.
+Form the dough into a ball, cover with plastic wrap, and chill in the fridge for 20-25 minutes.

 • Create the top pieces: